Ford strengthens its business and prepares for sustained growth in 2026

 Ford divides its operations into key divisions and publishes financial results for each, except Ford Next, which has not yet generated income.
 Below are Ford’s main divisions and business areas:

 • Ford E: development and sale of electric vehicles (EVs) and innovative technologies.
-This department oversees models such as the Ford Mustang Mach-E and F-150 Lightning, and the development and promotion of new electric vehicle platforms
+This department oversees models such as the Ford Mustang Mach-E and F-150 Lightning, as well as the development and promotion of new electric vehicle platforms.

 Ford Motor Company Q2 2024 report